Staying Healthy Abroad

 Do not consume any illegal drugs.
 If you are caught using or carrying illegal drugs in a foreign country, you are subject to the drug laws of that country, which can include imprisonment.
 The only service the US government will be able to provide is contacting an English-speaking lawyer for you.

-HIV, AIDS, and other sexually transmitted diseases such as syphilis, gonorrhea and herpes, are present worldwide.
+Sexually transmitted diseases such as AIDS, syphilis, gonorrhea and herpes, are present worldwide.
 To reduce the risk of contracting these diseases, use condoms.
 If you intend to be sexually active abroad, consider bringing condoms with you, as the quality of condoms in some countries may not be reliable.